 Host Gina Logue’s interview with MTSU alumnus J.L.
-“Bud” Alley first aired June 20 on WMOT-FM (89.5 and www.wmot.org ).
-You can listen to their conversation below.
+“Bud” Alley first aired June 20 on WMOT-FM (89.5 and www.wmot.org).
+You can listen to their conversation above.

 He graduated from Furman University with a bachelor’s degree in biology and was commissioned into the Army in 1964 as a second lieutenant.

 Among his honors are the Combat Infantryman’s Badge, the Silver Star, the Bronze Star, the Purple Heart, the Air Medal, the Vietnamese Cross of Gallantry and the Presidential Unit Citation.

 Alley said the “ghosts of the green grass” are the psychological aftereffects of the fierce fighting he experienced in the jungles of Vietnam.

 “For 25 years, I slept with the light on,” Alley said.
 “I was afraid of the dark.